adithyakrish0/alt-a-smartfix/PRIVACY.md

 You have full control over your data:

 ### View Your Data
-All settings are visible in the Alt-D options page.
+All settings are visible in the Alt-A options page.

 ### Delete Your Data
 1. Go to `about:addons`
-2. Find "Alt-D Smart Fix"
+2. Find "Alt-A Smart Fix"
 3. Click "Remove"
 4. All local data is automatically deleted